Skip to main content

 Even if FMT turns you off, it provides much-needed answers from a research perspective.
 Perhaps the greatest downside of FMT is that it cannot be commercialized.
 Minerbi points out that some companies already have FDA-approval for microbiota-based therapeutics.
 Basically, these companies aim to develop specially formulated probiotics to treat illnesses like fibromyalgia.

 “We aim to identify the bacterial species that are critical for effective fibromyalgia treatment out of the hundreds that are given during FMT,” says Minerbi.
 “Then these species can be developed into future therapy for the disease.
 Since fibromyalgia is a diverse condition, there may need to be more than one formulation.”
-Indeed, tailored treatment based on one’s microbiota composition may be required.
+Indeed, treating the gut microbiota in fibromyalgia patients may be tailored based on one’s microbial composition.

 In the Meantime …

-If you are tempted to purchase a variety of probiotics to see if they will tame your fibromyalgia, press the pause button.
-Hundreds of bacterial species live in the gut but only a few are contributing to your fibromyalgia symptoms.
+If you are tempted to purchase multiple probiotics to tame your fibromyalgia symptoms, press the pause button.
+Hundreds of bacterial species live in the gut but only a few are contributing to your symptoms.
 On the other hand, Minerbi says that the probiotics on the market do not contain any species suspected to be involved in the disease.
 You are also up against the fact that your existing microbiota community is resilient to change.

 It’s frustrating to know that a disruption of your microbiota is likely linked to your symptoms, but you can’t just correct it with probiotics.
-Until designer probiotics become available, Minerbi recommends a low-sugar and gluten-free diet, exercise regularly, and get plenty of sleep.
+Until designer treatments become available, Minerbi recommends a low-sugar and gluten-free diet, exercise regularly, and get plenty of sleep.
+See Diet & Nutrition for assistance.
 These measures are known to help maintain a healthy community of gut bacteria.

 Research takes time, and this is frustrating to hear.
 But keep in mind that seven years ago the microbiota was not known to be involved in fibromyalgia.
 “The results are promising, so there is hope on the horizon,” says Minerbi.